Linda Crampton is a writer and former science teacher with an honors degree in biology. She enjoys writing about science and nature.

-The longest lived kinkajou (as far as we know) was Sugar Bear, who lived at the Honolulu Zoo from 1962 to 2003 and died at the age of forty.
+The longest-lived kinkajou (as far as we know) was Sugar Bear, who lived at the Honolulu Zoo from 1962 to 2003 and died at the age of forty.
 In general, though, kinkajous seem to live for about twenty to twenty-five years.

-A Kinkajou in the Family
+Having a Kinkajou in the Family

-Kinkajous can't be litter trained, but they do like to "do their business" in particular places, urinating and defecating from a high perch.
+Kinkajous can't be litter trained, but they sometimes like to "do their business" in particular places, urinating and defecating from a high perch.
 Once an owner recognizes where these favorite places are, protective sheets can be placed below the perches to make clean-up easier.
 There will probably still be accidents, though.

 A pet kinkajou will need a large cage for those times when it can't be supervised and for an undisturbed place to sleep during the day, since it's mainly nocturnal.
 It will also need a carrying container for visits to the vet.
-The cage should contain play items like branches, ledges and toys.
+The cage should contain play items like branches, ledges, and toys.